Home / Disorders / Sports Injuries

 Despite the name, sports injuries are not limited to athletes.
 For every cricketer who sprains their shoulder or footballer who has a tendon tear, there is a non-athlete who experiences the same during their morning run or evening workout.

 However, you may be wondering why choose Plexus for Sports Injuries, since it is widely known to treat neurological conditions.
-Plexus specializes in Stem Cell Therapy, which is established as a successful form of treatment for Sports Injuries.
+Plexus specializes in Cell Therapy, which is established as a successful form of treatment for Sports Injuries.

 Decoding Sports Injuries